 Smoking is a dangerous habit.
 It can lead to health issues ranging from higher blood pressure to thickened blood to plaque buildup in your arteries.
 You can dramatically lower your stroke risk by stopping smoking today.

 Don’t know how to stop?
 You don’t have to do it alone.
 Ask your doctor for some resources that may help you quit.
 There are patches, pills, and other quitting aids on the market, as well as counseling, support groups, and more.
-You can also call 800-QUIT-NOW (800-784-8669) for free support.
+You can also call (800-784-8669) for free support.

 While you’re at it, try drinking alcohol only in moderation.
 More studies need to be done in this area, but enjoying just one drink each day may lower your stroke risk.
 Red wine is a good choice because it contains a resveratrol, a phenol that may protect your heart.